 The end users website or blog must also have an SSL certificate, to authenticate the data and unscramble it, so it can be viewed normally.

 What is HTTPS anyway?

-Hypertext Transfer Protocol Secure (HTTPS) is the secure version of Hypertext Transfer Protocol (HTTP), uses an SSL (Secure Sockets Layer) certificate that uses technology to encrypt the data that is transferred between your blog’s web server and the search engine, and ultimately to the end user’s computer.
+Hypertext Transfer Protocol Secure (HTTPS) is the secure version of Hypertext Transfer Protocol (HTTP).
+It uses an SSL (Secure Sockets Layer) certificate that uses technology to encrypt the data that is transferred between your blog's web server and the search engine.

 The SSL (Secure Sockets Layer) certificate uses SSL technology to scramble and encrypt the data to make it virtually unusable for anyone who attempts to intercept and steal the data.

 The SSL certificate certifies and authenticates the data using an encryption key.
 The receiving computer must also have an SSL Certificate.
 Once the receiving computer's SSL certificate certifies and authenticates the data that you are the one with permission to receive and view the data, it will be unlocked.

 Without SSL, any of your public and private information is at risk of being viewed or stolen and used for potentially illegal purposes.

 If someone gets hold of your name, address, social security number, banking details or credit card information, you can become a victim of identity theft or have money stolen from your bank account.